Retiring the S1, S2, and S3 performance levels

 What do I need to do to ensure uninterrupted access to my data?

 Nothing, Cosmos DB handles the migration for you.
-If you have an S1, S2, or S3 collection, your current collection will be migrated to a single partition collection on July 31, 2017.
+If you have an S1, S2, or S3 collection, your current collection will be migrated to a single partition collection late in 2017.

 How will my collection change after the migration?

 If you have an S1 collection, you will be migrated to a single partition collection with 400 RU/s throughput.
 400 RU/s is the lowest throughput available with single partition collections.
 However, the cost for 400 RU/s in a single partition collection is approximately the same as you were paying with your S1 collection and 250 RU/s – so you are not paying for the extra 150 RU/s available to you.

 If you have an S2 collection, you will be migrated to a single partition collection with 1 K RU/s.
 You will see no change to your throughput level.

 If you have an S3 collection, you will be migrated to a single partition collection with 2.5 K RU/s.
 You will see no change to your throughput level.